 VI.
-GENERAL LANDSCAPE PROVISIONS FOR Plant Materials, AND THEIR DESIGN AND INSTALLATION
+GENERAL LANDSCAPE PROVISIONS FOR PLANT MATERIALS, AND THEIR DESIGN AND INSTALLATION

-The standards in these regulations are to be considered the AS minimum requirements.
+The standards in these regulations are to be considered as minimum requirements.
 Developers/owners are encouraged to increase the size and/or quantity of plant materials whenever possible.
-Dependent upon site characteristics, and THE TYPE OF USE, AND DESIRED EFFECT OR APPEARANCE, the City may HAS THE OPTION TO require landscaping beyond the minimum standards for a particular project.
+Dependent upon site characteristics, the type of use, and desired effect or appearance, the City has the option to require landscaping beyond the minimum standards for a particular project.